-- (b) Commencing with the first planned quarterly briefing after January 1, 2020, the department shall provide information on topics at quarterly briefings with legislative staff of the appropriate policy and fiscal committees of the Legislature addressing some or all of the following, pursuant to the planning discussion described in paragraph (5) of subdivision (a): - (1) Consumer health and safety, including safety net and crisis services. - (2) The person-centered approach to planning, coordinating, delivering, and receiving services, including caseload ratio updates, compliance with home- and community-based services rules, competitive integrated employment, and housing supports. - (3) Quality outcomes for consumers. - (4) Efforts to identify and reduce disparities in regional center services. - (5) Community development through community placement plans and community resource development plans, by regional center, and difficulties or issues in the provision of services or development of resources. - (6) Implementation of any rate changes pending and being implemented. - (7) Status, efforts, and outcomes related to the department headquarter's reorganization structure. - (8) Regional center accountability, transparency, and oversight efforts.
+- (b) Commencing with the first planned quarterly briefing after January 1, 2020, the department shall provide information on topics at quarterly briefings with legislative staff of the appropriate policy and fiscal committees of the Legislature addressing some or all of the following, pursuant to the planning discussion described in paragraph (5) of subdivision (a): - (1) Consumer health and safety, including safety net and crisis services. - (2) The person-centered approach to planning, coordinating, delivering, and receiving services, including caseload ratio updates, compliance with home- and community-based services rules, competitive integrated employment, and housing supports. - (3) Quality outcomes for consumers. - (4) Efforts to identify and reduce disparities in regional center services. - (5) Community development through community placement plans and community resource development plans, by regional center, and difficulties or issues in the provision of services or development of resources. - (6) Implementation of any rate changes pending and being implemented. - (7) Status, efforts, and outcomes related to the department headquarter's reorganization structure. - (8) Regional center accountability, transparency, and oversight efforts. - (9) Status on the development of Group Homes for Children with Special Health Care Needs, including information on how the needs of regional center consumers are assessed when developing new homes. - (10) Status on the implementation of the provisional eligibility requirement of paragraph (2) of subdivision (a) of Section 4512. - (11) Information pursuant to the provisions of subdivision (c) of Section 7505. - (12) Status on the development of a training curriculum for direct service professionals, pursuant to Section 4511.5. - (13) Most recent data regarding average per capita purchase of service expenditures for all age groups, by ethnicity and other factors, in addition to any other data that will aid in the illustration of progress, toward the active closure of racial, ethnic, and other disparities.

-(Added by Stats.
-2019, Ch.
-28, Sec.
-7. (SB 81) Effective June 27, 2019.)
+(Amended by Stats.
+2021, Ch.
+76, Sec.
+17. (AB 136) Effective July 16, 2021.)